roopen/Local-AI-Agent/readme.md

 # Local AI Agent - An Intelligent News Curator

 This project provides a .NET 9-based AI agent service for fetching and summarizing the latest news based on user preferences.
-It leverages modern C# features and integrates with Microsoft Semantic Kernel for AI-powered operations.

 ## Features

-- Fetches current news summaries from YLE and Fox News RSS feeds
+- Fetches current news summaries from various freely available RSS feeds from major news outlets
-- Designed for integration with AI agents and Semantic Kernel
+- AI Agent is powered by Microsoft Semantic Kernel
 - Modern C# 13.0 syntax and .NET 9 support
+- Leverages RAG (Retrieval-Augmented Generation) for enhanced information retrieval.
+RAG is queried with vector embeddings to provide contextually relevant summaries.

 ## Requirements